ccmucdenver/ccm-docs/docs/allocations.md

 ### Storage
 **Users are responsible for maintaining copies of their important files elsewhere.
 Files can be lost, even with backups.**

 * **Home directories** – 25GB, more on request.
 Backed up weekly, keeping 4 backups from various times.
 Home directories are `/home/user`, usually implemented as soft links.
-Existing home directories under 25GB are being migrated to backed-up space. **Existing home directories larger than 25GB will not be backed up**.
-Users should bring their home directories under the limit so that they can be migrated to backed-up space.
 * **Project storage** -  250GB, more on request. **Not backed up.** Project directories are in  `/storage/department/projects/name`, often implemented as soft links.
-Existing projects get initial storage allocation equal to the current use + 10% + the standard project quota.
 * **Scratch** - no limit, not backed up.
 Files with oldest access date will be purged automatically when the scratch space usage is over 80%.
 Please make your own subdirectories in `/scratch`.

+### Transitional

+Existing home directories under 25GB are being migrated to backed-up space. **Existing home directories larger than 25GB are not backed up**.
+Users should bring their home directories under the limit so that they can be migrated to backed-up space.

+Existing projects get initial storage allocation equal to the current use + 10% + the standard project quota.

 ## Old files

 Upon project or user inactivation, the files will be deleted after a notification (if the user's university email still works) and a grace period.